Rithub14/RAG/README.md

 - Ask questions to the embedded documents using LangChain's RetrievalQA with GPT-3.5 (configurable API keys).
 - View chat history and manage Pinecone indexes directly from the interface.

-### API Key Configuration (Optional)
+### API Key Configuration
-- By default, RAG utilizes already provided OpenAI and Pinecone API keys.
-However, you can optionally configure your own API keys for increased control.

-- **Use Default API Keys:** This option (checked by default) leverages the provided API keys for both OpenAI and Pinecone.

-- **Custom API Keys:** Untick the "Use Default API Keys" checkbox to reveal input fields for entering your own OpenAI and Pinecone API keys.
+- You need to have OpenAI and Pinecone API keys to run the app.